DPO Meaning – What Does A DPO Worth For An Organisation?January 15, 2019GDPR

 DPO Meaning: The Definition and Function of a Data Protection Officer (DPO)

-Importantly, tech-based companies are not the only kind of companies or businesses that must hire a certified Gdpr DPO.
-In place of that, the companies must ensure they hire a DPO.
+Additionally, tech-based companies are not the only kind of companies or businesses that must hire a certified Gdpr DPO.
+Moreover, the companies must ensure they hire a DPO.
 Those categories are simply those companies that process sensitive data – like banks, for example.
 Even non-tech Online businesses that process the payments of customers or blogs that collect personal information for mailing lists, must ensure that they have a DPO to oversee the processing and control of said data.

 What Companies Should Know About Hiring A DPO